 Salomon Albert Anselm (Albert or Salbert) von Rothschild (1844-1911)

 Albert served a Rothschild apprenticeship.
-His father, Anselm, wrote to Lionel in London, 'I am glad to hear that you are satisfied with my son Albert who indeed is very steady and fond of business'.
-Under Albert, S M von Rothschild & Söhne became banker-in-chief to the Austrian government and the family's industrial holdings were increased through the investments of the Creditanstalt.
+His father, Anselm, wrote to Lionel in London, "I am glad to hear that you are satisfied with my son Albert who indeed is very steady and fond of business'" Under Albert, S M von Rothschild & Söhne became banker-in-chief to the Austrian government and the family's industrial holdings were increased through the investments of the Creditanstalt.
 In 1881 he converted the 6% Gold Loan to Hungary.

-Albert died in Vienna on 11 February 1911.
+He died in Vienna on 11 February 1911.